tompiler/Playbook-app/README.md

 ## Overview

 **tl;dr**:
->*Playbook is an interactive data visualisation app*
+Playbook is an interactive data visualisation app built using D3.js React, GraphQL and MongoDB.
+React Grid Layout was used for the panel system, and ReactFauxDom for the D3-React mash.

 ---